 International trade has been an important factor in promopting economic growth.
 This growth has led to a reduction in absolute poverty levels – especially in south east Asia which has seen high rates of growth since the 1980s.

 Source: St Louis Fed – GDP For World

 Problems arising from free trade

-Given importance of free trade to an economy, it is unsurprising that people are concerned at the potential negative impacts
+Given the importance of free trade to an economy, it is unsurprising that people are concerned about the potential negative impacts.

 - Infant industry argument.
 The fear is that ‘free trade’ can cause countries to specialise in primary products – goods which have volatile prices and low-income elasticity of demand.
 To develop, economies may need to restrict imports and diversify the economy.
 This isn’t an argument against trade per se, but an awareness trade may need to be ‘managed’ rather than just rely on free markets.
 See more at Infant Industry Argument.

 - Trade can lead to cultural homogenisation.
 Some fear trade gives an advantage to multinational brands and this can negatively impact local produce and traditions.
 Supporters argue that if local products are good, they should be able to create a niche than global brands cannot.

 - Displacement effects.
 Free trade can cause uncompetitive domestic industries to close down, leading to structural unemployment.
 The problem with free trade is that there are many winners, but the losers do not gain any compensation.
 However, free-market economists may counter that some degree of creative destruction is inevitable in an economy and we can’t turn back to a static closed economy.
 On the upside, if the uncompetitive firms close down, ultimately new jobs will be created in different industries.